cobertis/NewCurbeIO/replit.md

 # Admin Dashboard - Curbe

 ## Overview
-Curbe is a multi-tenant CRM system designed to streamline customer relationship management and communication for businesses.
-It provides an admin dashboard for superadmins to manage companies and users, offering integrated iMessage/SMS/RCS capabilities, role-based access, Stripe billing, and custom SMTP notifications.
+Curbe is a multi-tenant CRM system designed for businesses, offering customer relationship management, communication, and an admin dashboard for superadmins.
+It integrates iMessage/SMS/RCS, role-based access, Stripe billing, and custom SMTP notifications.
 Key modules include Quotes, Policies, Campaigns, and a real-time SMS Chat application, all built on a scalable full-stack architecture.
+The project aims to streamline operations and enhance communication capabilities for its users.

 ## User Preferences
 Preferred communication style: Simple, everyday language.